Kuma-Boo/project-reignition/README.md

 # Project Reignition
 A Fan Remake of Sonic and the Secret Rings.

-Originally released for the Nintendo Wii in 2007 to a respectable level of critical and commercial success, Sonic and the Secret Rings' reputation has dwindled over time among fans.
-Some common complaints include:
+Originally released in 2007 for the Nintendo Wii, Sonic and the Secret Rings' initially saw a moderate amount of critical and commercial success.
+Despite this, its reputation has dwindled over time among fans.
+Some commonly cited complaints include:
  - Imprecise motion controls
  - Repetitive music
  - Unnecessary skills
  - Nonsensical level progression.

-While this remake intends to keep the core ideas of Secret Rings, many things will be changed to create a more enjoyable experience.
+While this remake intends to remain largely faithful to the original ideas of Secret Rings, many things will be changed to create a more enjoyable experience.

 <h2>Major Changes</h2>